Kellswork/agirl.codes/posts/how-to-handle-multiple-form-inputs-using-react-hooks.md

 ### Make Sure to Validate User Input

 Validation should never be skipped because you should never trust that the user would input the right information.
 Options are using the inbuilt HTML validation, writing one yourself or using a validation schema.
-Any option works fine, I recommend trying using a validation schema like Yup as it makes writing validation for the fields a breeze.
-Here's a Medium link to an article explaining why you need it and how to use it in validation your forms
+Any option works fine, I recommend using a validation schema like Yup as it makes writing validation for input fields easy.
+Here's a Medium link to an article explaining why you need it and how to use it for form validation.
 > [Introduction to Yup Object Validation In React](https://medium.com/@rossbulat/introduction-to-yup-object-validation-in-react-9863af93dc0e)

-Now that you understand how React forms are built with hooks, you can choose to use build forms using a form helper or using react hooks.
+Now that you understand how forms are built with React Hooks, you can choose to either build forms using a form helper or using React hooks.

 > The code for the Signup form can be found here [codesandbox.io](https://codesandbox.io/s/how-to-build-forms-with-multiple-input-fields-using-react-hooks-2c7dt?file=/src/styles.css)